 |Phil Dickie emerged from university with a degree combining forestry, politics, economics, sociology and linguistics but it was editing student newspapers and freelancing for motorcycle magazines that set him on his career path. |

 Major Queensland daily The Courier-Mail said "Don't call us, we'll call you" in response to a 1982 application to write about something other than motorcycles so he went to a regional paper and put local government under an unusual degree of scrutiny.
 The Courier-Mail then offered him a job writing about motorcycles and the Sunday Mail, not then under very tight or consistent editorial control, allowed him to write about just about anything.

-Following the inquiry, Phil Dickie became a special advisor to the newly formed Criminal Justice Commission, researching more or less organised crime.
+Following the inquiry, Phil Dickie became a special advisor to the newly formed Criminal Justice Commission.
+He played a notable role in researching and formulating law reform proposals for prostitution, illegal gambling and illicit drugs, conducted landmark research on organised crime and initiated and assisted with corruption and organised crime investigations.
 Four years on, with the CJC committing itself to a traditional rather than effective response to crime, Phil Dickie left to pursue a career as a freelance journalist, commentator and consultant.

 Among other endeavours, Phil Dickie has taught investigative journalism, investigated dubious property marketing practices for the State government, and established a reputation for environmental writing and consulting.

 He also wrote The Sunday Mail column "Watching" which was innovative for Queensland in not being about him or guided by popular prejudice.
 This column was (intentionally) highly upsetting to the trade of authority and lasted three and a half years longer than the author expected.